calmdw/calmdw.github.io/_pages/about.md

     <p><strong>34th International Conference on Robotics in Alpe-Adria-Danube Region (RAAD 2025)</strong> — <em>Oral Presentation</em></p>

     <p>
       <strong>GenPiH</strong> is a reinforcement learning-based general policy for peg-in-hole assembly with 6-DOF generalization.
-Trained using PPO and domain randomization in Isaac Lab, GenPiH achieves nearly 100% success across 8000+ random hole poses.
+Trained using PPO and domain randomization in Isaac Lab, GenPiH achieves nearly 100% success across 8000+ random hole poses in simulation.
 The trajectory replayed directly on a UR10e robot <em>without any task-specific tuning</em>.
     </p>

     <p>